rfong/rflog/_posts/2023-03-27-tag-refactor.md

 ### Manual refactor

 I went back through *all of my blog posts* and did the manual work of deciding which tags were techTags.
-This was a deliberate side effect of this refactor in that I wanted to change my way of thinking about my posts in terms of stack versus concept.
+This was a deliberate side effect of this refactor in that I wanted to re-brain-index my posts' concepts separately from their tech stacks.

 ### Much more browseable now!